Eschatologue/CM_wiki/docs/spells/4th-level.md

 The DM has the creatures' statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-level :rsc-spell-slot: **Spell Slot**s, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-level slot and three times as many with an 8th-level slot.
+***At Higher Levels.*** When you cast this spell using certain higher-level :rsc-spell-slot: **Spell Slots**, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-level slot and three times as many with an 8th-level slot.

 ### Conjure Woodland Beings
 *4th-level Conjuration*